-Untouched forests, pristine white sand beaches, crystal waters filled with reefs and diverse sea life: A South Pacific cruise offers the ultimate getaway from winters in both the northern and southern hemispheres.
+Untouched forests, pristine white sand beaches, crystal waters filled with reefs, and diverse sea life: A South Pacific cruise offers the ultimate getaway from winters in both the northern and southern hemispheres.

-The South Pacific - with warm, humid temperatures hovering in the mid-70s - is a great destination at any time of the year.
-But don't let the humidity deter you, as the constant, brisk sea breezes make it more comfortable.
+The South Pacific with its warm, humid temperatures constantly hovering in the mid-'70s ℉ (low 20s ℃) - is a great destination at any time of the year.
+But don't let the humidity deter you, because of the constant, brisk sea breezes the humidity really isn't a problem.
 The most popular cruising season in the South Pacific is the dry season from May to October when the winter trade winds that blow steadily during this time bring delightful temperatures averaging between 70-80 ℉ (21-27℃) daily.

 The Wet Season (November-April)

-- Tropical storm season (until March)
+Tropical storm season (until late March)

-- Fewer travelers (discount pricing and more availability)
+Fewer travelers (discount pricing and more availability)

 The austral summer, which lasts from November to April, is a wet season that is warmer and more humid, with torrential rainstorms interspersed with intense sunshine.
 October is the peak rainy season in the Solomon Islands, Papua New Guinea, Samoa, and Tahiti, while November brings the rains to Fiji and Tonga and the start of their wet season.
 It is recommended to avoid these months.
 However, cruising to the South Pacific during the rainy season is ideal if you want to save money on hotels, as it is the low season, and you are certain to encounter significantly fewer crowds.
 It's also worth noting that tropical storm season occurs throughout the rainy season, which lasts from November to the end of March, depending on the time of year you're traveling.